vikingnope/worther/.github/ISSUE_TEMPLATE/chore_report.md

 - <!-- e.g., "Documentation updated to reflect changes" -->

 ### Implementation Notes
-Any specific details about how this chore should be implemented, tools to use, or areas to be careful about.
+Any details about how this chore should be implemented, tools to use, or areas to be careful about.

 ### Related Issues/PRs
 Link to any related issues or pull requests.